indetectables-net/toolkit/TOOLS.md

 - ***Note:*** Available using the extra called: **Oldies**
 - **Web:** https://www.indetectables.net/viewtopic.php?t=29725
 - **Developer:** Mingo, Yorll & Metal
-- **Description:** This is a classic, great tool to clean AV signatures in executables.
+- **Description:** Indetectables Offset Locator is a legacy tool used to locate and manipulate offsets in PE files to help evade antivirus detection.
+Commonly used for AV signature cleaning in binaries, it allows manual patching of suspicious byte patterns.

 ### ProcDOT
 - **Web:** https://www.procdot.com/downloadprocdotbinaries.htm